Info Source: Sources of Federal Government and Employee Information

 - Record number: CGC 587

-Producer car program
+Producer car application files

 - Description: Correspondence and producers car applications contain information such as the producer's name, address, phone number, fax number, email address, application number; type, quality and quantity of grain; and the producer identification number.